dnsimple/dnsimple-support/content/articles/integrated-dns-provider-amazon-route53.md

 ## Supported features

-- **Import integrated zones**: When you link Route 53 to your DNSimple account, all the zones hosted on Route 53 will be imported into DNSimple and listed on the [Domain Names](/articles/managing-integrated-zones) page.
+- **Import integrated zones**: When you connect Route 53 to your DNSimple account, you can [select](/articles/integrated-dns-providers##managing-integrated-zone-selection) the zones hosted on Route 53 that are to be imported into DNSimple and listed on the [Domain Names](/articles/managing-integrated-zones) page.
-- **Adding and deleting integrated zones**: [Add](/articles/integrated-dns-providers#adding-a-zone-to-an-integrated-dns-provider) or [delete](/articles/integrated-dns-providers#deleting-a-zone-from-an-integrated-dns-provider) zones to/from the Integrated DNS Provider, from within DNSimple.
+- **Adding and removing integrated zones**: [Add](/articles/integrated-dns-providers#adding-a-zone-to-an-integrated-dns-provider) or [delete](/articles/integrated-dns-providers#deleting-a-zone-from-an-integrated-dns-provider) zones to/from Route 53, from within DNSimple.
+You can also [remove](/articles/integrated-dns-providers#removing-integrated-zones-from-DNSimple) an integrated zone from DNSimple while keeping it at Route 53.
 - **Management of integrated zone records**: List, create, update, and delete integrated zone records from DNSimple using the [Record Editor](/articles/record-editor-integrated-zones).
-(See: The list of supported record types for Route 53)
+(See: [Supported record types for Route 53](/articles/integrated-dns-provider-amazon-route53#supported-record-types))
 - **2-way Syncing of Records**: Sync your zone records from Route 53 to DNSimple, or from DNSimple to Route 53, with the [Record Editor](/articles/record-editor-integrated-zones#record-syncing).

-## Supported record types
+## Supported record types {#supported-record-types}

 The following Route 53 record types are supported for syncing and management at DNSimple: